Call 911 in an emergency such as a fire or other life threatening situation.

 2014 firefighter calendar

-2014 calendars are now on sale.
+2014 calendars are still on sale.
 You can purchase calendars at the Fire Administration office located in Town Hall, order them online for pick-up or have them shipped to your address.